-We ask that families get confirmation and approval by the teacher of any food allergies.
+We ask that families get confirmation and approval by the teacher to ensure there are no food allergen risks.

 Water

 Water is always available.
 Students should come to school with a reusable water bottle, labeled with their name.
 Students have access to refill their water bottles at all times of the day.